-Initially, and annually thereafter the PHA must determine that the rent for the manufactured home space is reasonable based on rents for comparable manufactured home spaces.
-The PHA must consider the location and size of the space, and any services and maintenance to be provided by the owner.
-By accepting the monthly HAP check, the owner certifies that the rent does not exceed rents charged by the owner for comparable unassisted spaces in the manufactured home park or elsewhere.
+During the assisted tenancy, the rent to owner for the manufactured home space may not exceed a reasonable rent.
+Initially, and at least annually thereafter, the CCHA must determine that the rent for the manufactured home space is reasonable based on rents for comparable manufactured home spaces.
+The CCHA must consider the location and size of the space, and any services and maintenance to be provided by the owner in accordance with the lease (without a fee in addition to rent).
+By accepting the monthly housing assistance payment, the owner of the manufactured home space certifies that the rent does not exceed rents charged by the owner for comparable unassisted spaces in the same manufactured home park or elsewhere.